 distinct(res_name, gid)

-Prep for power analysis
+Prep the results for a power analysis by setting some parameters for

 # The number of animals